 Diagnosed in 2011 with EHE found in the liver and lungs, she has undergone a liver resection and multiple tumor ablations.
-Living just south of Pittsburgh, PA, she has been lucky to find doctors that have familiarity with EHE at UPMC and Hillman Cancer Center.
-With a 'watch and wait' approach, Maggie is able to live an active life.
-When she is not sitting at her computer, she enjoys hanging out and skiing with her husband and two kids.
+Living just south of Pittsburgh, PA, she has been lucky to find doctors who have familiarity with EHE at UPMC and Hillman Cancer Center.
+With a 'watch and wait' approach, Maggie can live an active life.
+When she is not working at her computer, she enjoys spending time with her two grown children and hiking with her dog.

 Patty has a B.S. and M.S. in Microbiology and Immunology from the University of Rochester.
 Her career in cancer research spans 25 years, during which time she authored more than 30 research publications.
 For the majority of her career, she served as a research scientist and lab manager at the University of North Carolina at Chapel Hill Lineberger Cancer Center.
 Patty joined the rare cancer field in 2012, when she became manager of research for the Chordoma Foundation.
 In that role, she developed the Foundation’s biobank, cell line, and animal model repositories.
 In 2019, Patty founded Rare Biorepository Consulting LLC to help rare cancer foundations advance their research initiatives through specimen donation.
 She is excited to lead the EHE Biobank sharing her experience and knowledge, with the ultimate goal of finding a cure for EHE.